buschlab/HowTos/Metagenomics/README.md

 To that end you'll need to install [KneadData](https://bitbucket.org/biobakery/kneaddata/wiki/Home), [Kaiju](https://github.com/bioinformatics-centre/kaiju) and [R](https://www.r-project.org), as well as their respective requirements and additional packages.

+#### 1. Pre-processing

-#### 1. Before running Kaiju the input-files have to be pre-processed and sanitised, i.e., perform quality control and remove all unwanted reads by mapping against the host organism.
+Before running Kaiju the input-files have to be pre-processed and sanitised, i.e., perform quality control and remove all unwanted reads by mapping against the host organism.
 The tool for this job is
 [KneadData](https://bitbucket.org/biobakery/kneaddata/wiki/Home).

 - multiple databases can be used by adding the `-db` flag and specifying additional paths